bxparks/AceButton/README.md

 * proper handling of orphaned clicks
 * proper handling of a reboot while button is pressed

+### Non-goals

+An Arduino UNO or Nano has 16 times more flash memory (32KB) than static memory (2KB), so the library is optimized to minimize the static memory usage.
+The AceButton library is not optimized to create a small program size (i.e. flash memory), or for small CPU cycles (i.e. high execution speed).
+I assumed that if you are seriously optimizing for program size or CPU cycles, you will probably want to write everything yourself from scratch.

+That said, the __Stopwatch.ino__ example sketch shows that the call to `AceButton::check()` (which should be called at least every 10-20 milliseconds from `setup()`) takes only 14-15 microseconds on a 16MHz ATmega328P chip in the idle case.
+Hopefully that is fast enough for the vast majority of people.

 ### HelloButton

 Here is a simple program (see `examples/HelloButton.ino`) which controls